-determined which of those, if not observed, could have a direct and material effect on the schedule of expenditures of USAID awards; (4) determined that the review of the indirect cost rate was not applicable; and (5) reviewed the implementation status of the prior period recommendations.
-IPM reported expenditures of \$1,400,782 in USAID funds during the audited period.
+adequacy of the accounting systems, and control procedures that pertain to NACOSA's ability to report financial data consistent with the assertions embodied in each account of the schedule of expenditures of USAID awards; (3) identified the award terms and pertinent laws and regulations and determined which of those, if not observed, could have a direct and material effect on the schedule of expenditures of USAID awards; (4) determined that the review of the indirect cost rate was not applicable; and (5) reviewed the implementation status of the prior period recommendations.
+NACOSA reported expenditures of \$9,943,638 in USAID funds during the audited period.

 The audit firm concluded the schedule of expenditures of USAID awards presented fairly, in all material respects, program revenues and costs incurred under the award for the period audited.
-The audit firm identified \$712 in total ineligible questioned costs; no material weaknesses in internal control; and no instances of material noncompliance.
-Since the questioned costs did not meet the OIG's established threshold of \$25,000 for making a recommendation, we are not making a recommendation.
-Nevertheless, we suggest that USAID/Madagascar determine the allowability of the \$712 in ineligible questioned costs and recover any amount determined to be unallowable.
-The audit firm issued a management letter.
+The audit firm identified no questioned costs; no material weaknesses in internal control; and no instances of material noncompliance.
+The audit firm also included a management letter as part of the audit report.